WikiNewZealand/fundamental-figures/README.md

             "separator": "Text to separate measure and group for display purposes, defaults to —", "include": [
                 {
-                "value": "Include row only if its group matches this value", "label": "[OPTIONAL] Transform row's group to this text for display purposes" },
+					"value": "Include row only if its group matches this value", "label": "[OPTIONAL] Transform row's group to this text for display purposes", },
                 {
 					"value": "Include row only if its group matches this other row" }
             ],
             "exclude": [